-Pyriform aperture stenosis (PAS) is a very rare congenital anomaly where the anterior opening of the nose is narrow secondary to overgrowth of the maxillary bone.
+Pyriform aperture stenosis (PAS) is a very rare birth defect where the front opening of the nose is narrow due to an overgrowth in the upper jaw bone.
 PAS is sometimes associated with other abnormalities, including the presence of a single central incisor tooth and pituitary abnormalities.

 Pyriform aperture stenosis is present at birth and can be associated with other abnormalities.
 There is no known specific cause.

 Children with mild PAS will often be noisy but able to maintain their airway and feed appropriately.
 Children with severe PAS will often have significant distress, necessitating airway support and occasionally intubation.
 Symptoms include:

 - Cyclic respiratory distress relieved with crying

 - Feeding difficulties

 - Inability to pass a suction or scope into the anterior nasal passage (PAS)

 Newborns with PAS often have difficulty moving air through their nose shortly after birth.
 Since infants breathe only through their nose until they are about 4 months old, they are unable to compensate by breathing through their mouths.
 The degree of respiratory distress depends on the degree of nasal narrowing.
 Feeding and weight gain are often impaired as well.
 Further evaluation is done with endoscopy and CT scans.

 If your baby has PAS, she will need to be evaluated for both airway and feeding issues.
 Management of the airway often requires a combination of supportive, medical and surgical care.
 Feeding and swallowing issues are very common in children with these conditions and often need to be addressed by speech pathologists and GI specialists.
 Children born with syndromes often need other subspecialty evaluations (cardiology, ophthalmology, etc.) and benefit from the coordinated care provided in the multidisciplinary-setting of the Center for Pediatric Airway Disorders.